 Palm oil is found in almost everything we consume in the West, from packaged foods and soft drinks to toothpaste and soap.
 It is actually very difficult to find everyday products that don’t contain it.

 To make way for palm oil plantations, tracts of land are slashed and burned in order to clear it first, and this is what causes the vast fires that make the haze an annual nightmare.
 In the race to try and displace the blame, the industry giants are quick to blame local farmers, and it is absolutely true that there are small farmers who traditionally use slash and burn methods, but do not be fooled.
 These industry giants have vested interests in keeping the small farmers around as scapegoats, they not only encourage the use of slash and burn methods, they purposely carve roads through peat swamps and create canals that drain the peatlands which allows the fires to burn harder, longer and over a much more extensive area than it would naturally.
 Once the rainforest has been razed to the ground they annex the land for new plantations.
 Anyone who thinks this is a mere coincidence is a fool.
 And anyone who expects legislation or the government to do anything about it when the entire system is so corrupt and so invested in the profits themselves, then they need a serious reality check.

-As I said in my last post nothing is being done about it because those in charge are too incompetent, too corrupt or too complicit to do anything about it
+Nothing is being done about it because those in charge are too incompetent, too corrupt or too complicit to do anything about it

 The big problem is that because there is so much demand for the product, and so much profit to be made, there are no ethics involved when it comes to those corporations and industries that can exploit it and make money from it.